 This criterion evaluates the adult learner's ability to use sources of computer help (e.g. application help function, tutorials, the Internet).

 2.1 Thorough planning of the work

-This criterion evaluates the adult learner's ability to determine where it would be useful to use sections and tables in a document.
+This criterion evaluates the adult learner's ability to determine the elements needed to produce the document.

 2.2 Appropriate formatting based on document type